-Cummins and Newman [140] present a probabilistic approach for the recognition of places based on their appearance.
+Cummins and Newman [141] present a probabilistic approach for the recognition of places based on their appearance.
 They learn a generative model of appearances using a bag-of-words model as distinctive combinations of visual words will often arise from common objects.
 The generative model is robust and works even in visually repetitive environments.
-The performance of the approach is demonstrated on a self-recorded dataset and visualized in Figure 13.8.
-Paul and Newman [504] extend this idea by incorporating pairwise distances between words coupled to the observation of visual words using a random graph.
-The random graph models the pairwise distance between words besides their distribution of occurrences.
-In contrast, Lee et al. [392] consider a pose graph with vertices representing camera poses and edges representing constraints between the poses.
-They show that the relative pose with metric scale between two loop-closing vertices can be obtained from the epipolar geometry of a multi-camera system with overlapping views.
+The performance of the approach is demonstrated on a self-recorded dataset and visualized in

 Figure 13.8: Loop Closure Detection.
-Loop closure with appearance-based matching overlaid on an aerial image by Cummins and Newman [140].
+Loop closure with appearancebased matching overlaid on an aerial image by Cummins and Newman [141].
 Images that are matched with a probability larger than 99% are marked in red.
-Figure courtesy of Cummins and Newman [140] © 2008 SAGE.
+Reprinted by Permission of SAGE Publications, Inc: IJRR, Cummins and Newman [141], © 2008.